AnimatedSwine37/p4gpc.tinyadditions/README.md

 ## The plan

-- Allow for a button to be pressed just once.
-At the moment, when a command is sent from chat, it acts as if the button is being held down
+- ~~Allow for a button to be pressed just once.
+At the moment, when a command is sent from chat, it acts as if the button is being held down~~ That's done lets go
 - Change the commands available to chat depending on the field (e.g In combat, chat can type in Attack, Skill etc. to control battles)
-- Lock the stream from controlling parts of the game so that they don't delete your save files or something dumb like that
+- ~~Lock the stream from controlling parts of the game so that they don't delete your save files or something dumb like that~~ At least partially done, will need more testing to confirm